Seema Bhatnagar: Personal life

 Bhatnagar was born in the city of Lucknow, Uttar Pradesh, India and is the eldest daughter of to Ram Chandra Srivastava (1940-1999), who was Associate Director with Defence Research and Development Organisation and Meera Srivastava.
-Her younger brother is heading IT Operations in a MNC, and a youngest sister is a physiotherapist currently living in Singapore.
+Her younger brother is heading IT Operations in a MNC, and a youngest sister is a physiotherapist.

 Seema is married to an IT Consultant, and they together have one son and one daughter.